33 new Illinois COVID-19 deaths, 1,453 new cases -- bringing total cases above 10,000

 The majority of cases are in Chicago and the surrounding suburbs.

-Asked if he was ordering people to wear masks when outside their homes, Pritzker said "no" and that it's just his recommendation based on advice from experts.
-And he said he doesn't think you have to wear them when you go for a walk, as long as you don't get close to other people.
+Asked if he was ordering people to wear masks when outside their homes, Pritzker said it's just his recommendation based on advice from experts.

+"If you're in an area where you're not going to run into crowds of people, it is perfectly fine to walk around and just breathe the air without having to wear a mask," he said.
+"But if you're going into an area, stopping at a gas station, at a pharmacy, at a grocery store, or heading to one, it's a good idea, in my opinion, to wear one."

 He reiterated that wearing masks is to help prevent the wearer from unwittingly spreading the virus to other people.